Predictive analytics plays a critical role in every step of your customer’s lifecycle. This post explains:

 Instead, the best campaigns for moving leads toward becoming “sales-ready” use segmentation to create customized nurture tracks.
 Demographic and behavioral data tells you the right level and type of content to help push leads further down the sales funnel.
 Predictive analytics is, of course, the mechanism that makes that possible.

-Predictive Analytics as a Means of Customer Segmentation
+Predictive Analytics for Customer Segmentation

 In addition to appropriately aligning leads to the right nurture campaigns, predictive analytics helps marketers segment customers in a number of key ways, including:

-3. Improved Content Distribution
+Use Case #3.
+Improved Content Distribution

 Your team likely invests a good portion of your marketing budget in quality content.